What I wanted

 - I moved the switch behind the firewall

-- I manually configured the Mac IP address to match the subnet of the switch on a separate network interface on the Mac; just for safety
+- I manually configured a Mac IP on a separate network interface that matched the switch subnet, just to keep management access predictable

 What broke or surprised me